Taaitaaiger/jlrs/README.md

 calling `Module::function` which returns a `Function`, `Module::global` which returns a `Value`, and `Module::submodule` which returns another `Module`.

-`Value`, `Module`, and `Function` are all examples of pointer wrapper types.
-Pointer wrapper types wrap a pointer to some data owned by the GC.
-Other important examples of pointer wrapper types are `Array`, `JuliaString` and `DataType`.
-A `Value` wraps arbitrary Julia data, all other pointer wrapper types can always be converted to a `Value`.
-All pointer wrapper types wrap instances of mutable types defined by the Julia C API.

-In addition to pointer wrapper types there are inline wrapper types, these types provide matching layouts for Julia data.
-Examples are primitive types like `Float32` and `UInt`, the inline wrapper types associated with these types are their counterparts, `f32` and `usize`.

 `Value` provides several methods to allocate new Julia data.
 The simplest one is `Value::eval_string`, which evaluates the contents of the string passed to it and returns the result as a `Value`.
 For example, you can evaluate `2` to convert it to  `Value`.
 In